khegazy/modified_molecular_scattering/README.txt

         Variables:

           deBrog:         DeBroglie wavelength of the electron in Angstroms
           scatAmpFolder:  Folder path to the scattering amplitudes
           NpadBins:       Number of bins to pad the FFT to increase granularity in the pair correlation
           Nbins:          Number of bins in the diffraction line out
           maxS:           How far in Q the diffraction pattern will go.

-          molName: molecule name
+          molName:        Molecule name
-          atoms: list of all atom species in the molecule, scatttering amplitudes for these atoms must exist in ./scatteringAmplitudes
+          atoms:          List of all atom species in the molecule, scatttering amplitudes for these atoms must exist in ./scatteringAmplitudes
-          Natoms: the multiplicity of each atom in 'atoms'.
+          Natoms:         The multiplicity of each atom in 'atoms'.
           filterSTD:      The standard deviation of the smoothing gaussian is defined as Nbins/filterSTD

 pairCorr.cpp